 A formal specification of .NET APIs that are available in each .NET implementation.

 The .NET Standard specification is sometimes called a library in the documentation.
 Because a library includes API implementations, not only specifications (interfaces), it's misleading to call .NET Standard a "library."
-We plan to eliminate that usage from the documentation, except in reference to the name of the .NET Standard metapackage (

 See .NET Standard.